 Even though I have been published on different websites, have seven publications on amazon.com, and have sold many books, it’s still hard for me to say I’m an author.
 As a child, I struggled with school.
 Learning disabilities yielded grades that lead people close to me to believe being a writer was an impossibility.
 Basically, I was discouraged from pursuing any type of career in writing.
-So, it was put on the back burner and after school joined the military and became a tradesman.
-In 2015 I took a program I had developed for easing into the Paleo diet and formatted it for kindle.
+So, it was put on the back burner and after school, I joined the military and became a tradesman.
+In 2015 I took a program I had developed for easing into the Paleo diet and formatted it for Kindle.
 That was it.
 I was an author.
 Since then, I have published three other books on health and wellness.
 Things are going well but something has been in the back of my mind for 20 years, the ending of a story I thought of a long time ago.
-I felt like I was a nonfiction writer but after listening to On Writing by Steve King, I decided to try to put a beginning and a middle to the end of the story I already had.
+I felt like I was a nonfiction writer but after listening to On Writing by Stephen King, I decided to try to put a beginning and a middle to the end of the story I already had.
 I still write my wellness and self-improvement articles on my other blog, www.theprimitiveyou.com, so time to work on my novel was sometimes not a priority.
 I felt like I needed something to make it one, so I created this website where I will publish chapters as I write them.
 My hope is that people will like my story and look forward to the next chapter, which means I’ll HAVE to write it.
 I also hope that people will give me help if I get stuck, help me with research, or tell me if I need a damn comma or not.

 A little more about me: I was born in Gardena, California and spent most of my childhood in Los Angeles.
 In high school, my family moved to a small town in Missouri.
 At the age of 17, I joined the Air Force and spent the next 23 years toggling between active duty Air Force and Missouri Air National Guard.
 In 2002 I was deployed under Operation Enduring Freedom and in 2004 I took a year off from the military and I went to Iraq as a civilian contractor.
 Throughout the years, when not in uniform, I tried my best to fit into society.
 I got a job, went into debt to buy a house and a car, and tried to find a girl to marry and start a family with.
 None of these seemed to work out for me.
 Instead, I felt best on the road.
 At the age of 30, I sold most of my possessions, put my house up for rent, hit the road, and (more or less) haven’t stopped since.